InfiniteEchoes/coq-jokes/README.md

 - Don't solve the problems.
 Ask the questions.
 - Don't vibe coding.
 Vibe proving.
 - Unfinished parts are left as exercises in courses.

+## TODO
+Find some related papers from ProLaLa to decorate the readme.